 The primary emphasis of the Operations Division is our patrol function.
 The Patrol Unit is made up of two platoons consisting of two patrol squads per platoon.
 The platoons are led by Lieutenant Flanagan and Lieutenant Defoe.

 Each of the four patrol squads is comprised of a Sergeant, Corporal, two patrol officers and one traffic officer.
 The four patrol squads are scheduled to provide maximum coverage and timely responses to calls 24 hours a day, seven days a week.

 The Operational Support Unit serves as support to patrol as well as liaisons to our residents, businesses and houses of worship.
-The unit consists of two officers who report directly to Captain Arthur.
+The unit consists of two officers who report directly to the Chief of Police.

 Patrol and traffic officers assigned to Operations respond to nearly 20,000 calls for service and log over 300,000 miles of driving each year.
 Their core services include:

 • Directed patrol at potential trouble spots

 • Proactive in the enforcement of state law and local ordinances

 In addition to responding to calls for service, patrol officers conducted numerous directed patrol assignments.
 These directed patrols and area checks are initiated by citizen concerns or developed by the analysis of hot spots or potential problem areas.